-Incidents of dating violence will be addressed within the scope and subject to the limits of the District's authority as set forth in Policy 1210.
+Incidents of dating violence will be addressed as the administration determines appropriate, within the scope and subject to the limits of the District's authority.

 Staff training on dating violence shall be provided as deemed appropriate by the administration.
 The dating violence training shall include, but need not be limited to, basic awareness of dating violence, warning signs of dating violence, and the District's dating violence policy.